hamersaw/utilities-java/README.md

 A repository contianing a variety of consise java utilities.

 ## REPOSITORIES
-- hdfs-comm: communication protocol implementation for HFDS v2.8.2
+- hdfs-comm: communication protocol implementation for HDFS v2.8.5
-- hdfs-protos: protobuf files for HDFS v2.8.2
+- hdfs-protos: protobuf files for HDFS v2.8.5

 ## TODO